The Musical Kaleidoscope Story

 Yellow Vinyl Children's Records

 Children’s records on early RCA Victor 45rpm disks were pressed in yellow vinyl.
-This is one of the disks from the children’s album “Favorite Hymns For Children” by Dennis Day.
-The two drawings pictured on this label did not appear on the very earliest 45rpm children’s releases.
-The earliest RCA 45s had an indented ring around the center hole while the later colored-vinyl 45s had a slope, like this example.
+Later yellow-vinyl records had two drawings on th label that did not appear on the very earliest 45rpm children’s releases.
+The earliest RCA 45s had an indented ring around the center hole while the later colored-vinyl 45s had a slope.

 Meet Mr. Optional Center